-- Pregnant women or women who are trying to get pregnant should avoid consuming Telmisartan, since it can cause harm the fetus development.
-It might not be suitable for everyone, since consuming this medicine can lead to complications for patients affected by disorders such as liver disease, heart disease, kidney failure, diabetes and allergies.
+- It might not be suitable for everyone, since consuming this medicine can lead to complications for patients affected by disorders such as liver disease, heart disease, kidney failure, diabetes and allergies.
 If you suffer from these conditions, you should inform your physician, before taking this drug.

 - The foil or packaging is torn or shows signs of tampering or there is discoloration.

 - It has passed the expiry date of the medicine printed on the pack.

 Telmisartan – Drug interactions